jqlang/jq/docs/content/manual/manual.md

-(2) jq will attempt to maintain the original decimal precision of number literals (if the `--disable-decnum` build configuration option was not used), but in expressions such `1E1234567890`, precision will be lost if the exponent is too large.
+(2) jq will attempt to maintain the original decimal precision of number literals (if the `--disable-decnum` build configuration option was not used), but in expressions such as `1E1234567890`, precision will be lost if the exponent is too large.

 (3) In jq programs, a leading minus sign will trigger the